abcdevops/blog/_posts/2016/feb/2016-02-01-amazon-cloudwatch.md

 ---
 layout: post
-title: ABCDevOps -Amazon CloudWatch
+title: Amazon CloudWatch, A monitoring tool.
 date: 2016-02-01
 og_image: /images/posts/amazon-cloudwatch.jpg
 top_story: true
 description: |
+  AWS CloudWatch helps you to monitor you application from end to end.
+You can monitor infrastructure and take decisions early.
 tags:
+- CloudWatch
-- sqs
+- monitoring
 - amazon
 - aws
 - service